YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 - Revised USS Biloxi's entry.
 - PR3 ARE FINALLY IN.
 PRAISE BE.
 - HMS Ardent Kai has been dropped from the Guide, as well as IJN Fubuki and USS Hornet.
+- Deleted all the remaining tiers *hopefully*.
+- Minor edits to U-37, U-101, I-25.

 <br/><br/>
 ---